-Perhaps your scene inches along at the speed of a crippled snail or feels as shallow as a puddle beside the ocean.
-Chances are, the issue isn’t choppy prose, bland dialogue, or bad grammar (though those are all problems).
+Perhaps the pacing inches along at the speed of a crippled snail, or the theme feels as shallow as a puddle beside the ocean.
+Chances are, the issue isn’t choppy prose, bland dialogue, or bad grammar (though those are all substantial problems).
 Scene troubles usually originate inside the heart of the moment, underneath the skin and bones of what’s going on.

 The Slow, Purposeless, or Dry Scene

 In purposeless scenes, nothing’s happening.
-You don’t have a confrontation that needs to occur, so characters stand around discussing meaningless topics, like their uncle who lives next to a bunch of ancient monks.
+You don’t have a confrontation that needs to occur, so characters stand around discussing banal topics, such as their uncle who lives next to a bunch of ancient monks.

-You need to get this scene moving, or else readers won’t dig it.
-The best way to kick-start a scene is to give your MC a goal.
-People always need to accomplish something, whether it’s convincing a sister to stop borrowing clothes without asking or rescuing one’s fiancée from a crime boss.
-Important side characters need goals too, or they become pushovers who don’t care about the plot.
-Without goals, they are disposable.
+You need to get the scene moving, or else readers will zone out.
+The best way to kick-start the action is to give your protagonist a goal.
+People always need to accomplish something, whether it’s convincing a sister to stop borrowing clothes without asking or rescuing their fiancée from a crime boss.
+Important side characters need targets to hit too, or they’ll become pushovers who don’t care about the plot.
+Without goals, they’re disposable.

-The work doesn’t stop with assigning your character a goal, however.
-If a character’s goal isn’t in danger, scenes feel tensionless, emotionless.
+The work doesn’t stop with assigning your protagonist a goal, however.
+Without stakes, scenes lack tension and emotion.
 A character must always have something to lose.
 The tension could spring from anything and everything.
-A situation as simple as a character attempting to impress his interviewer at a job fair can be interesting, as long as it’s significant to the character and he can potentially fail.
+A situation as simple as a character attempting to impress his interviewer at a job fair can be interesting, as long as it’s significant to him and he has the potential to fail.

 The Mechanical or Informational Scene

-You’re writing away, minding your own business, when suddenly you reach a scene that feels as meaningful as the rusty gears in a tractor.
-You aren’t into it as a writer, and you doubt readers will be either.
+You’re typing away, minding your own business, when suddenly you reach a scene that carries as much meaning as the rusty gears in a tractor.
+It doesn’t engage you, and you doubt it will pull readers in either.

 Scenes become mechanical when writers concentrate on throwing information at readers.
-Characters end up reciting lines about a mountain stream that feeds the wood nymphs, who bring healing flowers to the ancient monks living in the tower of wisdom, which neighbors your uncle’s farm.
-Or worse, a character’s internal monologue randomly turns to these topics with no urging from her surroundings.
+Characters end up reciting lines about a mountain stream that feeds the wood nymphs who bring healing flowers to the ancient monks living in the tower of wisdom, which neighbors the uncle’s farm.
+Or worse, a character’s internal monologue randomly turns to these topics with no urging from his surroundings.

-Info dumps aren’t the only problem.
-In order to expose the MC’s beliefs and how they change over the course of the story, writers make other characters challenge the MC’s understanding of the world.
+Info dumps aren’t the only pitfall.
+In order to expose the protagonist’s beliefs and how he changes over the course of the story, writers make other characters challenge his understanding of the world.
 In and of itself, this is fantastic.
-Side characters are supposed to expose your MC’s beliefs.
-But sometimes writers have side characters utter words they would never say naturally.
-Impromptu worldview arguments feel preachy and can dry up a scene faster than a melodramatic death.
+Side characters are supposed to reveal your protagonist’s beliefs.
+But sometimes writers put words in side characters’ mouths that don’t jibe with their personalities.
+Impromptu worldview arguments come across as preachy and can shrivel up a scene faster than a melodramatic death.

 To infuse your scene with life again, return to who your characters are and what they want.
-If the MC’s scene goal is to steal an apple from the nearby baker, don’t write monologue about a passing dragon species.
-He’s focused on that apple, on survival.
-His thoughts and what he notices about the world must revolve around that goal.
-If the baker wants to protect his apples, don’t have him pull the kid aside and give him a speech on stealing and how life is more than survival.
+If the protagonist’s scene goal is to steal an apple from the nearby baker, don’t insert monologue about a passing dragon species.
+He’s focused on filling his howling stomach.
+His thoughts and the details he notices must revolve around that.
+When the baker strives to protect his apples, don’t have him yank the kid aside and lecture him on theft and how life is about more than survival.
 Handing the street boy over to a guard for punishment will be considerably more effective at communicating the message.

-Now, if the orphan grabbed the apple and ran into a dragon species during his escape, then you could add some chopped-up bits of info.
+Now, if the orphan grabs the apple and runs into a dragon during his escape, then you can add some chopped-up bits of info.
 If that dragon species can demonstrate the trait readers must learn in its encounter with the boy, even better.
-If the baker is a super philosophical person who cares for orphans, then yes, let him give the boy a pep talk.
+And if the baker is a super philosophical person who cares for orphans, then yes, let him give the boy a pep talk.

-Everything must originate from your characters.
-A character’s every word, action, and movement comes from the sum of past events, logic, beliefs, and values that have shaped him.
+A character’s every word, decision, and action should stem from the sum of past events, logic, and values that have shaped him.
 His response to the stimuli around him must be completely him.
-If you break that rule by forcing a character to say stuff he normally wouldn’t, readers will know.
-It kills the character’s realness, which leads to the loss of belief.
+If you break that rule by forcing a character to blurt stuff that he normally wouldn’t, readers will know.
+It kills a character’s realness, which leads to the loss of belief.

 And that leads to a not-so-awesome book.